 This post was sponsored by IM Health Science

-Everyone deserves a chance to find a partner and happiness, and though this may seem like just one more thing your IBS is taking away from you, that doesn’t have to be the case.
+Everyone deserves a chance to find a partner and happiness, and this may seem like just one more thing your IBS is taking away from you.
+While dating with IBS can be more challenging and mean you have more to think about than the average person, it doesn’t mean you can’t do it.
 Here are a few tips to help you navigate the dating world with IBS:

 Click on the buttons on the body to the left or click from the list below where you are experiencing discomfort.